roeeash/Compilation_Tests/test_folder_proj1/README.txt

 Welcome to the genius tester file made by Roee Ashkenazi the great, first of his name

-Before using the file:
+VERY IMPORTANT: Before using the files:

+1. Make sure you know the root username

-Make sure the ex1 folder is in the following directory
+2. Make sure the ex1 folder is in the following directory

 /home/your-root-username/Desktop/compilation/ex1

 To use this file: